theJaxon/CKAD/README.md

   * users (Containers have their own users that don't exist on the host OS)
 * They also use `CGroups` which offers resource allocation and limition

+The containers section helps identifying whether it's an `init Container` or a normal one, `imagePullSecrets` can be used toe download from private registeries.
 ---

 #### Pods: